|

 was carried out and a golf course constructed in 1908-09.
 Regular

-band performances took place in the park on summer weekends,
+band performances took place in the park on summer weekends, and

-a charge of one penny a day.
+one penny a day.

 After 1909 several bowling greens were created, and a miniature

-railway, (later a tramway), was constructed to take visitors
+railway, (later a tramway), was constructed to take visitors up

-and a Refreshment Room introduced in the west wing of the house.
+a Refreshment Room introduced in the west wing of the house.

 In 1913 the boating lake was constructed and is still operative

 today.
-The original entrance facade from the Old Manchester
+The original entrance facade from the Old Manchester Town

-Town Hall was transported and re-erected beside the lake.
+Hall was transported and re-erected beside the lake.

 See Main Entry: Heaton